The Antidote To On-Chain Poisoning

 The easy answer for us is that you should never copy an address from your wallet, without first verifying it on the trusted screen of your hardware device.
 This countermeasure has been available since the first Nano S was commercialised and it has no known technical flaw.

 But leaving it at that would be a mistake.
-People are not machines: we can be lazy, we can be in a rush, maybe we don’t have our Nano with us, some people don’t even own a Ledger device 😱.
+People are not machines: we can be lazy, we can be in a rush, maybe we don’t have our Nano with us, and some people don’t even own a Ledger hardware wallet 😱.
 In everyday life, we always follow the path of least resistance.
 In this instance, that would be copying an address without thoroughly verifying it.

 In this context, our teams on the Product, Developer, and Customer Support sides have been exploring multiple solutions.
 The simplest one, yet most efficient of them, was added to the latest Ledger Live release: Hiding transactions with absolute zero amounts.